adobe/faast-path-to-beautiful-apps/chapters/chapter-0.md

 1. Open your Terminal, and type in the following command
     ```
-    $ npm install aio-cli
+    $ npm install -g @adobe/aio-cli
-    $ npm link
     ```
-    Please make sure both commands succeed.
-If either one fails with permissions issue, try it with `sudo` in front of it (e.g. `sudo npm link`). `sudo` command will prompt you to type the password before proceeding to complete the command.
+    Please make sure the command succeed.
+If it fails with permissions issue, try it with `sudo` in front of it (e.g. `sudo npm link`). `sudo` command will prompt you to type the password before proceeding to complete the command.

 1. To confirm that you have aio installed, you can run this command in your terminal:
     ```